mqtt-home/miele-to-mqtt-gw/README.md

 # run

-Obtain you API credentials from https://www.miele.com/developer/
+Obtain your API credentials from https://www.miele.com/developer/

 copy the `config-example.json` to `/production/config/config.json`